Topscientist/boom-bot/README.md

 ## Pull Request Info
 _**Your code may take up to 24 hours to be officially in the bots running code.**_

-A pull request requires **2 approving reviews** to be submitted.
+A pull request requires **1 approving review** to be submitted (This may be changed over time).
 This means someone else must review your added code and approve it to go live.

 You require to have a signed commit request, meaning your code must be signed by GitHub's verified signature (Basically all code will have this).
 More information can be found here: https://docs.github.com/github/authenticating-to-github/displaying-verification-statuses-for-all-of-your-commits